JoseDeFreitas/CodewarsLogger/README.md

 3. Clone this new repository locally in your machine.
 [Read instructions here]().
 4. Move to the `CodewarsGitHubLogger`folder.
 5. Run the program doing `dotnet run -- YOUR_CODEWARS_USERNAME YOUR_GITHUB_USERNAME YOUR_GITHUB_PASSWORD`.
-   - Optionally you can append the flag `-i` or `--index` as the last argument to create a index file.
+   - Optionally you can append the flag `-i` or `--index` as the last argument to create an index file.
 6. Wait for the program to complete.
 7. Add all the files to the stage, commit them and push them to your repository.